oneeve8/kobble-data/content/How to Pray the Rosary.md

 ::: slide
 #### How to Pray the Rosary

 When the Rosary is said in a group, the most of the prayers are divided into two parts, of which one person, or part of the group, says the first, while the others respond with the second.
-The divisions are are indicated below with an asterisk (*).
+The divisions are are indicated with an asterisk (*).
 Where no division is indicated, the entire prayer is recited by all.
 (The sign of the cross is recited by all or by the leader alone, the others responding "Amen.")
 :::
 ::: slide
 #### Prayers of the Holy Rosary